 Yoga comes from the Sanskrit word Yuj, which means connection.
 It starts from the connection one has with themselves and the connection between body and mind that ripples into other parts of life.
 Yoga offers many benefits.
-It reduces stress, relieves pain, improves your breathing, boosts your immune system, makes your body stronger and more flexible, and brings inner peace.
+It reduces stress, relieves pain, improves breathing, boosts our immune system, makes our body stronger and more flexible, and brings inner peace.
 Especially now that we work from home more and more, it is important to stay in balance.
 Our yoga classes can help you achieve that.

 Taking an online yoga class is an excellent way to engage in self-care that includes both physical, emotional and mental components.
 Below are a few tips to get the most out of your session:

 - Arrange a nice spot with enough space around it.
 Many asanas (postures) involve contracting and stretching your muscles in order to become stronger and more flexible.
 Make sure to have enough space around your mat so that you can move freely.

 - Make room in your agenda.
 It often works well to take a lesson at one (or more) fixed times a week.
 When yoga becomes a part of your weekly routine, you become more accustomed to it.
 It will then remain a priority for yours.

 - Listen carefully to your body.
 Find out which style of yoga you like and which teacher appeals to you.
 Figure out what feels right and go with it.